ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 ## Relationship to `amp-access`

-The `amp-subscriptions` is similar to [`amp-access`](../amp-access/amp-access.md) and in many features builds on top of `amp-access`.
+The `amp-subscriptions` extension is similar to [`amp-access`](../amp-access/amp-access.md) and in many features builds on top of `amp-access`.
 However, it's a much more specialized version of access/paywall protocol.
 Some of the key differences are:

 1. The `amp-subscriptions` entitlements response is similar to the amp-access authorization, but it's striclty defined and standardized.
 2. The `amp-subscriptions` extension allows multiple services to be configured for the page to participate in access/paywall decisions.
-They are executed concurrently and prioritized based on which service returns the positive response.
+Services are executed concurrently and prioritized based on which service returns the positive response.
 3. AMP viewers are allowed to provide `amp-subscriptions` a signed authorization response based on an independent agreement with publishers as a proof of access.
 4. In `amp-subscriptions` content markup is standardized allowing apps and crawlers to easily detect premium content sections.

-Because of standardization of markup, multi provider support and improved viewer support it is recommended that new publisher and paywall provider implementations use `amp-subscriptions`.
+Because of standardization of markup, support for multiple providers, and improved viewer support it is recommended that new publisher and paywall provider implementations use `amp-subscriptions`.